jcd031/AsteroidsInPython/README.md

 # AsteroidsInPython

-This is an asteroids clone written in Python, using Pygame to handle graphics and input.
+This is a little exercise to practice object-oriented programming in Python.

+I've included a UML diagram to show each class and how its used.